Friday, March 29, 2024

 You will suddenly see that the blanket in which we snuggle

-Will have more tiny hands.
+Will have more tiny hands and feets.

 Or sleep in-between you and me.